Keyj33k/PasswordGenerator/README.md

 ```
 git clone https://github.com/Keyj33k/PasswordGenerator.git
 ```
-- Now you need to navigate to the Hatake directory and run the password generator:
+- Now you need to navigate to the PasswordGenerator directory and run the password generator:
 ```
 python3 passgen.py
 ```